Hair Care

 Although it

-has nothing to do with the fact I'm a redhead, the most prized ingredient in my
+has nothing to do with my red hair, the most prized ingredient in my

 cosmetic bag is

-Rosebud Salve.
-I use it to take off mascara, stop itching bug bites, clear
+I use it to take off mascara, stop itchy bug bites, clear

 up blemishes or dry patches of skin, and as a lip and cuticle balm.
 Very